microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfileEducationalActivity.md

 # New-MgUserProfileEducationalActivity

 ## SYNOPSIS
-Create new navigation property to educationalActivities for users
+Create a new educationalActivity in a user's profile.

 ## SYNTAX